musty-codified/appointment-booking-system/README.md

 ---

 ## 7. Booking Conflict-Handling Logic ##
-  - The system prevents double-booking of the same time slot by the folowing MySQL queries:
+  - The system prevents double-booking of the same time slot by the table definition and select query below:

   ```
   CREATE TABLE `appointments` (